 - Regularly held meetings (ie, staff meetings or board meetings) conclude when time runs out.
 Because typically, unfinished items carry over to the next meeting.
-When groups build toward a workshop deliverable, a sequence of steps must be followed because participants cannot advance until they complete the foundation.
+Groups build toward a deliverable by sequencing steps, from foundation to summit.

 - Participants do not expect complete neutrality from meeting leaders.
 Effective leaders learn to embrace the importance of meeting neutrality and active listening.
 However, when required, leaders must render an opinion or a decision.
 Workshop leaders should strive every way possible to avoid offering up content, knowing that the participants must own and live with their decision.
 Workshop leaders risk total failure if they violate neutrality by judging or stepping on content.

 - Workshops tend to last longer than meetings.
 While the average meeting may last an hour or two, the average workshop may take a partial or full day(s).
 Complex deliverables such as a Project Charter or Requirements Gathering may last a few sessions across multiple days.

 A Structured Technique Works with Both Meetings and Workshops Because . . .